palash1992/GEM/README.md

 # GEM: Graph Embedding Methods
 GEM is a Python module that implements many graph (a.k.a. network) embedding algorithms.
 GEM is distributed under BSD license.

 The module was developed and is maintained by Palash Goyal.
+The details of the methods implemented in this module are given in [Graph Embedding Techniques, Applications, and Performance: A Survey](https://arxiv.org/abs/1705.02801).

 ## Graph Format